OctopusDeploy/Octopus-Docker/README.md

 ## Support status ##

-This project is still in it's infancy.
+Docker on Windows is still in its infancy.
+These images are just a preview and are unsupported.

 Here be dragons.